 Driving in Argentina

-Argentina is a country with a huge landmass, but thankfully its comprehensive road network makes travel easier.
+Argentina is a country with a huge landmass, but thankfully, its extensive road network makes travel easier.
 Despite the high cost associated with buying a car in Argentina, the country has one of the highest car ownership rates in South America, with an estimated 17 million motor vehicles on its roads.
 There are well-maintained expressways that extend from Buenos Aires to most parts of the country.
-Expats may find some gravel and dirt roads in Argentina, but most roads are paved and in excellent condition.
+You may find some gravel and dirt roads in Argentina, but most roads are paved and in excellent condition.

-Car rentals are relatively expensive in Argentina but can be worthwhile for expats wanting to explore the country.
-Expats can get a better rate at a locally owned agency than they would at an international one.
+Car rentals are relatively expensive in Argentina, but can be worthwhile if you want to explore the country.
+You can get a better rate at a locally owned agency than you would at an international one.
 The minimum age to rent a car in Argentina is 21.
-Expats living in Argentina long term may find buying a car to be more financially viable, but the bureaucracy involved with making the purchase will be frustrating.
+If you’re living in Argentina in the long term, you may find buying a car to be more financially viable, but the bureaucracy involved with making the purchase will be frustrating.

-Argentina's national air carrier, Aerolíneas Argentinas (Austral), operates most domestic flights, but this airline is notorious for delays, and only Argentinian residents qualify for the cheapest fares.
-Other airlines that offer domestic flights include LanChile and Líneas Aéreas del Estado.
+Argentina’s national air carrier, Aerolíneas Argentinas, operates most domestic flights, but this airline is notorious for delays, although it has improved slightly.
+Only Argentinian residents qualify for the cheapest fares.
+Other major airlines that offer domestic flights include the low-cost carriers Flybondi and JetSMART, which have become popular alternatives for budget-conscious travellers.

 Expat Health Insurance